VH-Lab/NDI-matlab/docs/reference/+ndi/+file/navigator.m.md

   already exist, they will be overwritten.
 If there is no epoch EPOCHNUMBER, then an error is returned.

-Help for ndi.file.navigator/addepochtag is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.file.navigator/addepochtag is inherited from superclass ndi.epoch.epochset.param
 ```

 ---